Common nase: Biology

 This gregarious species is found in deep water with a fast current, often in the back waters of bridges or in rocky outcrops.
-It dwells near the bottom where it feeds on algae, aquatic plants and invertebrates.
+It dwells near the bottom, where it feeds on algae, aquatic plants and invertebrates.
 Nase fish on the whole stay in shoals.

+Description

+The fish was first described by Carl Linnaeus in 1758.

 Protection

 The nase is protected by the Convention on the Conservation of European Wildlife and Natural Habitats.